neclimdul/marketo-rest/docs/Asset/Api/FoldersApi.md

     new GuzzleHttp\Client()
 );
 $id = 56; // int | Id of the folder to retrieve
-$type = "type_example"; // string | Type of folder.
+$type = 'type_example'; // string | Type of folder.
 'Folder' or 'Program'.
 Default is 'Folder'
 $max_return = 56; // int | Maximum number of channels to return.
 Max 200, default 20
 $offset = 56; // int | Integer offset for paging